dobaos/dobaos/README.md

 ## Protocol

-JSON messages should be sent to request channel.
+JSON messages should be sent to pub/sub channel.
+Apllication is listening two channels: one for datapoint methods, second - for service methods.

 ```text
 {